 Most of us believe that when we pick up our prescriptions from the pharmacy that we are receiving the correct medication.
 Unfortunately, this is not always the case.
-There are many cases of medical malpractice in Philadelphia each year where a misfilled prescription leads to the serious injury or to the death of a patient.
+There are many cases of medical malpractice each year in which a misfilled prescription leads to the serious injury or to the death of a patient.
 However, you can protect yourself from becoming a victim if you follow these helpful steps:

 - Be informed – Drugs can be mixed up!
 Many drugs look the same or sound the same.
 There are so many drugs like this that the Institute for Safe Medication Practices (ISMP) created a list of easily confused drugs.
 For example, Advicor and Altocor sound very similar and clomiphene and clomipramine have similar spellings.